arantxaserantes/playlist_hd/playlisthd portugues.md

 >The track is intended to examine the state of the art of Digital Humanities regarding the following topics (and related topics present in other tracks):

->-humanities research enabled through digital média, and computational methods
+>-humanities research enabled through digital media, and computational methods

 >-computer applications in literary, linguistic, cultural, and historical studies visual approaches enabling novel ways of analysis and exploration of resources